José Gregorio Castro: Early life

-Castro was born in Cuzco on November 28, 1859, and was baptized with the name of Facundo Castro Miranda the following year.
+Castro was born in Cusco on November 28, 1859, and was baptized with the name of Facundo Castro Miranda the following year.
 He was the son of Juan Manuel Castro Maldonado and María Eusebia Miranda Cortés.
 He studied at institutions that include the Peruvian College, the San Antonio Abad Seminary, and the National School of Sciences and Arts of Cuzco.
 Apart from being religious, he was a musician, like his brother Florencio.

 When Chile declared war on Peru in 1879, he enlisted in the Legion of Honour, and when it was dissolved, he joined the column organized in Lampa Province.
 Once the war ended, he served as a justice of the peace and did some civic work as a member of the municipal council.

 Religious career

-Castro with his family in 1910, when he was the new bishop of Cuzco.
+Castro with his family in 1910, when he was the new bishop of Cusco.

 He joined the Order of Friars Minor on February 16, 1896, residing in the Convento de los Descalzos, and was ordained as a bishop on September 23, 1900.
 In 1909, when he resided in the Recoleta Convent, he was elected bishop-elect of Cuzco, and beginning in 1910 he held the position of Bishop of Cusco until his resignation in 1917 (the same year that he would make his last pastoral visit) for health reasons, being succeeded by Pedro Pascual Farfán.

 During and after his tenure as bishop, he was in charge of the maintenance and financing of institutions under the administration of the Archdiocese of Cuzco, such as the San Antonio de Abad Seminary in the years 1915 and 1916, among others.
 During his tenure, he gifted works of art to museums, such as in 1920, when he gifted a copy of Ollantay to the National Archive of Peru.

 He wrote works in the Quechua language, including a dictionary, which was used by the clergy to carry out services in the language, as well as a compilation of religious songs in 1920, some of his compositions having been included within these.
 His publications served for the religious practice of local indigenous citizens in the 1920s, some of which were popular among the locals.

 After his resignation, he held the position of Auxiliary Bishop of Lima as well as Titular Bishop of Clazomenae, which he held until his death in 1924 in the Convent of San Francisco in Lima, his final residence, being buried there.